 - You do not need to request the Level 2 Appeal.
 We will automatically send any denials (in whole or in part) to the IRE.
-You will be notified when this happens. - The IRE is hired by Medicare and is not connected with this plan. - You may ask for a copy of your file by calling Member Services at 1-844-812-6896 (TTY 711).
+You will be notified when this happens. - The IRE is hired by Medicare and is not connected with this plan. - You may ask for a copy of your file by calling Member Services at 1-844-812-6896.

-The IRE must give you an answer to your Level 2 Appeal within 30 calendar days of when it gets your appeal.
+The IRE must give you an answer to your Level 2 Appeal within 30 calendar days of when it gets your appeal (or within 7 calendar days of when it gets your appeal for a Medicare Part B prescription drug).
 This rule applies if you sent your appeal before getting medical services or items.

-• However, if the IRE needs to gather more information that may benefit you, it can take up to 14 more calendar days.
+However, if the IRE needs to gather more information that may benefit you, it can take up to 14 more calendar days.
 If the IRE needs extra days to make a decision, it will tell you by letter.
+The IRE can't take extra time to make a decision if your appeal is for a Medicare Part B prescription drug.

-If you had "fast appeal" at Level 1, you will automatically have a fast appeal at Level 2.
+If you had a "fast appeal" at Level 1, you will automatically have a fast appeal at Level 2.
 The IRE must give you an answer within 72 hours of when it gets your appeal.

-• However, if the IRE needs to gather more information that may benefit you, it can take up to 14 more calendar days.
+However, if the IRE needs to gather more information that may benefit you, it can take up to 14 more calendar days.
 If the IRE needs extra days to make a decision, it will tell you by letter.
+The IRE can't take extra time to make a decision if your appeal is for a Medicare Part B prescription drug.